AmoebeLabs/material3-themes-manual/docs/examples/introduction.md

 I have made several example themes to give you an idea of ​​the looks & possibilities.

-10 examples are made using the "Dynamic" feature of the Figma Material Them Builder: this uses a picture to determine the colors.
-The 12 other colors are made using custom colors for which I used colors from [CIElab.io][cielab-io-url] website as the basis for the primary color.
+10 examples are made using the "Dynamic" feature of the Figma Material Theme Builder: this uses a picture to determine the colors.
+The 12 other colors are made using custom primary colors for which I used colors from [CIElab.io][cielab-io-url] website.

-Colors are taken from the CIELab site:
+The 12 colors (excluding grey) from the CIELab site:
 ![cielab-io-colors-png]

 All these examples are available on Github and HACS.
 Each example contains a link to the sources.

 I did put all the colors in order of the colorwheel to make it easier to compare!

-Examples using the "Dynamic" feature have the prefix "D", and examples using the "Custom" feature the prefix "C".

 ##:material-home-floor-3: Examples in order of the colorwheel

 All examples show [example view \#12][sak-example-12-url] of the Swiss Army Knife custom card.

+Examples using the "Dynamic" feature have the prefix "D", and examples using the "Custom" feature the prefix "C".

 You just might see some similarities between the examples as a result of the Material 3 calculations :smile: